Education overseas for service children

 There are many locations around the world where service personnel and their families may be posted, which are not served by a DCS school.
 Children’s education in these locations can either be provided by local state schools or by schools from the independent or international school sector.

-As stated in JSP 342, Chapter 5, in countries where the first language is English, children accompanying their parents on assignments are expected to attend local state provided schooling, unless this is deemed inappropriate (either at an individual student level or more broadly incompatible with the UK education system).
+As stated in JSP 342 v5.2 Chapter 4, in countries where the first language is English, children accompanying their parents on assignments are expected to attend local state provided schooling, unless this is deemed inappropriate (either at an individual student level or more broadly incompatible with the UK education system).
 There are significant benefits associated with a student being immersed in the local education system, however there are occasions where the local education system is deemed inappropriate for the needs of students from the UK.

 The decision whether a local state provided school system is appropriate is either made through the completion by the Global Education team in Armed Forces Families and Safeguarding (AFFS) of an Educational Suitability Review (ESR) or through casework.
 This is submitted to AFFS by parents following conversations with their receiving command requesting schooling provided by the international or independent sector.

 It is parents’ responsibility to research and find a school place in areas where there are no DCS schools or early years settings.
 The MOD do not approve schools overseas.
-If the assignment is to an overseas area not supported by a DCS school/setting, Service personnel should liaise with the gaining command and/or the current role incumbent.
+If the assignment is to an overseas area not supported by a DCS school/setting, service personnel should liaise with the gaining command and/or the current role incumbent.
 They may have advice on schools in the area and/or provide details of where service children have attended in the past.

 It is important for parents to note: